Union Carbide

 A 1922 advertisement for Union Carbide gas lighting.
 Electric lighting was not yet common in many rural areas of the United States.

 Union Carbide Corporation (UCC) is an American chemical company headquartered in Seadrift, Texas.
 It has been a wholly owned subsidiary of Dow Chemical Company since 2001.
 Union Carbide produces chemicals and polymers that undergo one or more further conversions by customers before reaching consumers.
 Some are high-volume commodities and others are specialty products.
 Markets served include paints and coatings, packaging, wire and cable, household products, personal care, pharmaceuticals, automotive, textiles, agriculture, and oil and gas.
 The company is a former component of the Dow Jones Industrial Average.

-Founded in 1917 as the Union Carbide and Carbon Corporation, from a merger with National Carbon Company, the company's researchers developed an economical way to make ethylene from natural gas liquids, such as ethane and propane, giving birth to the modern petrochemical industry.
+Founded in 1917 as the Union Carbide and Carbon Corporation, from a merger with National Carbon Company, the company's researchers developed an economical way to make ethylene from natural gas liquids, such as ethane and propane, spurring on the modern petrochemical industry.
 The company divested consumer products businesses Eveready and Energizer batteries, Glad bags and wraps, Simoniz car wax and Prestone antifreeze.
 The company divested other businesses before being acquired by Dow including electronic chemicals, polyurethane intermediates, industrial gases (Linde) and carbon products.